Piper Alpha: Occidental “never ever apologised.”

 Chapter 8.1, “Possible CausesLINK *, Mr Petrie begins by stating that the condition of the platform prior to the accident on 6 July was established by statements and interviews with the relief crew.

-His report states that for 3 days the platform had been running on a Phase 1 mode (Operation of the platform without the gas conservation module was described as phase 1 operation, operation with gas conservation as phase 2.) for which there were no written instructions, a mode that the platform in its present condition, had only been used for one 60-day period, following an explosion in March 1984.
+His report states that for 3 days the platform had been running on a Phase 1 mode (Operation of the platform without the gas conservation module was described as phase 1 operation, operation with gas conservation as phase 2.) for which there were no written instructions, a mode that the platform in its present condition, had only been used for in one 60-day period, following an explosion in March 1984.

 The report detailed how, in the Phase 1 mode, gas is processed at almost three times the pressure of the normal Phase 2 mode without some of the safeguards that prevent potentially damaging liquids entering the gas compressors.